itsrheine/Lighthouse-2026-04-14_19-31-06/README.md

 Rather than pushing the player through objectives, the experience encourages slowing down, moving forward, and pausing at the destination.

-The lighthouse is not the end of the experience — it is where the experience becomes still.
+The lighthouse is not the end of the experience, it is where the experience becomes still.

 ## Status